Skip to content

 Quality Control Fields

-This section affects the behaviours of the final summary quality control messages and is noted in the QCReportFields within the nextflow.config.
+This section affects the behavior of the final summary quality control messages and is noted in the QCReportFields within the nextflow.config.
 I would advise against manipulating this section unless you really know what you are doing.

 Each value in the QC report fields contains the following fields.